 Every time you read at home, you (or your child) should fill in the page numbers/chapters read in their home school reading record.
 Children will be awarded house points for every occasion on which they read at home.
 When children have finished a chapter book, they need to record the title of the book at the back of the reading diary so we have a record of the types of book they are reading.

-English homework will consist of spellings to practise and a short activity to support this.
-These will be tested on a Thursday.
-They will be a mixture of words from the statutory ‘word lists’ and those with particular spelling patterns.
+English homework will consist of a short activity to reinforce the learning from that week.
+It will be set on a Thursday and will be due on Wednesday.
+Spellings will also be given and will be tested on Wednesday.
+They will be a mixture of words from the statutory ‘word lists’ and those with particular spelling patterns and can be practised on Spelling Shed.

 Maths homework is set on a Thursday and needs to be completed by the following Wednesday.
 This will either be an activity on the website MyMaths, or a choice of differentiated tasks based on what has been covered in class that week.
 Occasionally it might be a game to play and practise basic skills such as telling the time.
 Children will be given their log-on details for MyMaths over the course of the next week and if these become misplaced, they should inform their class teacher.